 - Detailed Description of Job Responsibilities

-- Wage- Must be equal or beyond Prevailing Wage
+- Wage- Must be equal or beyond the Prevailing Wage

 The Department of Labor understands that, because the reports are provided by the employer, the PERM recruitment process can easily be taken advantage of.
 To combat this, the Department regularly conducts two types of audits: